XenitAB/xenitab.github.io/docs/xks/developer-guide/networking.md

 ### Public and Private Ingress

-By default an XKS cluster will deploy a single public ingress controller.
-All Ingress resources will be routed with a public IP and therefor exposed to the public internet.
+By default an XKS cluster will deploy a single public Ingress controller.
+All Ingress resources will be routed with a public IP and therefore exposed to the public Internet.
 It is however also possible to create private Ingress resources which are only exposed through a IP that is private to the virtual network in which the Kubernetes cluster is deployed in.
 This is an opt in feature as it increases the cost as two load balancing services are needed, increasing the cost.
 Making an ingress private is simple when the private ingress feature is enabled.
 All that is required is that the ingress class has to be set to `nginx-private`, this makes sure that the resource is only served through the private IP.